 About the University

-Rutgers, The State University of New Jersey, is a leading national research university and the state of New Jersey’s preeminent, comprehensive public institution of higher education.
-Appointed in 2012, President Robert Barchi is leading Rutgers at one of the most exciting moments of its more than 250-year history.
+Rutgers, The State University of New Jersey, is an academic, health, and research powerhouse that harnesses world-class talent, resources, and expertise to improve the human condition, in New Jersey and around the world.
+Appointed in 2020, President Jonathan Holloway is leading Rutgers at the most exciting moment of its more than 250-year history.
 Rutgers is made up of four chancellor-led units, each with its own strategic plan in support of the university.

-Led by Chancellor Nancy Cantor, Rutgers University–Newark offers more than 40 majors and awards approximately 60 doctoral degrees, 1,000 graduate degrees, and 1,200 baccalaureate degrees each year.
-Areas of study include the arts and humanities, life and physical sciences, business, social sciences, law, public affairs and criminal justice.
+Led by Chancellor Nancy Cantor, Rutgers University–Newark is a leading urban research university that leverages diversity and high-impact scholarship to cultivate the talent essential to transform communities and change the world.
+It offers more than 40 majors and awards approximately 60 doctoral degrees, 1,000 graduate degrees, and 1,200 baccalaureate degrees each year.
 Rutgers University–Newark is consistently ranked as the most diverse national university in the United States.
 Learn more.

 Rutgers Biomedical and Health Sciences (RBHS)

-Led by Chancellor Brian L. Strom, RBHS takes an integrated approach to educating students, providing clinical care, and conducting research, all with the goal of improving human health.
+Led by Chancellor Brian L. Strom, RBHS is an academic health leader that is shaping the future of human health, pioneering breakthroughs, and integrating care to make the world well.
 RBHS is comprised of eight schools and seven centers/institutes, and includes academic, patient care, and research facilities.
 Learn more.